 Remote Patient Monitoring (RPM) is a Medicare-covered solution that allows providers to collect and review patient health data between visits—improving outcomes and generating recurring revenue.

 RPM & CCM Health enables providers to monitor and assess patient data—including blood pressure, glucose levels, weight, and oxygen saturation—from the comfort of the patient’s home.
+Our national Remote Patient Monitoring programs integrate seamlessly with any EHR, empowering clinicians to track patients’ vital data in real time while maintaining HIPAA-compliant documentation and billing workflows.

 What Is RPM?

-Remote Monitoring of Patient Data—Anywhere, Anytime
+Remote Patient Monitoring of Data—Anywhere, Anytime

 - Blood pressure